PlaygroundSessions/php-code-exercise/README.md

   - Difficulty categories ("Rookie", "Intermediate", "Advanced") are associated with difficulty numbers [1,2,3], [4,5,6], [7,8,9], respectively.
 - Ensure the response time is under 100ms for the given dataset.
+Be mindful of response times.
+As the dataset becomes larger, this api endpoint should scale well.

+Code should be clean.
 Code you write should follow the Single Responsibility Principle (SRP).
 Code should be written in self-contained parts, each having one responsibility.
 For example, application logic (eg. extracting query parameters from a URL) should be separate from business logic (eg. determining if a required query parameter was supplied).

 You have full reign over the codebase.
-You can include require additional packages with composer.
+You can add or remove any packages you like.
-You could get rid of Eloquent ORM and use a different approach, or even pull in a different ORM.
+For example, you could use a different ORM, or even a different framework, if you think that would be quicker for you.
-You don't even have to use Lumen, or this project, if you think you could solves these problems faster in a different codebase.

 Everything is fair game.

+Try to commit often and with small changes, so we can see what you are doing.

 If you have a particular strength (say documenting APIs), feel free show it off.